 The travelers quickly skied down the mountain and excitedly told everyone of their experience.
 Some of the town's elders remembered the sighting of a little grizzly-clad boy so long ago, and with the discovery of massive, barefooted tracks upon the snow-covered peaks at a later date, the legend slowly took shape.

 Back in the 1970s the legend was originally embraced by the local ski hill.
 Owners Heiko and Linda Socher created a Griz image and used it to help promote skiing at Fernie Snow Valley.
 Over the years Griz’s likeness and name was attached to ski lifts, hotels, and signs all around the mountain, as well as in their marketing.
 In continuing efforts to attract skiers and visitors to Fernie, and to celebrate our awesome winter, the annual Griz Days celebration was established.
 The community has embraced this winter celebration for 44 years hosting sporting events, competitions, parades and gatherings that honour the Griz legend.
 The Griz image, originally created by the Socher’s, now is the property of Zuzana Simpson, owner of the Ski Base.

 This year due to COVID-19, we will be running a modified community Griz Days celebration.
 We believe that during the pandemic, is it important now more then ever to celebrate our annual Griz Days tradition.
 The spirit of our mountain man the Griz, is the heart of the Fernie community and the Chamber is committed to ensuring this event is held safely.

 Events have been adjusted to comply with all COVID19 procedures and guidelines.
-Events include a “drive-thru” Griz Day Parade, a pre-recorded Extreme Griz Challenge that will be streamed in restaurants throughout town, and a live stream documentary of the history of the Griz.
+Events include a “drive-thru” Griz Day Parade, a pre-recorded Extreme Griz Challenge and a live stream documentary of the history of the Griz.